rambotech/BOG.DropZone/README.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-- Now run the app BOG.DropZone.Test by pressing the play button in the toolbar, or by pressing ```Ctrl+F5```
+- Now run the app BOG.DropZone.Test by pressing the play button in the toolbar, or by pressing ```Ctrl+F5``` in Visual Studio.
 - If you would like to set breakpoints in BOG.DropZone.Test and run in Debug, pressing ```F5``` after setting your breakpoints.
-- When complete, close the Developer terminal window.